buddhist-uni/buddhist-uni.github.io/_content/monographs/kamma-and-its-fruit_nyanaponika.md

 > Kamma is action; vipáka is result.
 Therefore kamma is the active principle; vipáka is the passive mode of coming-to-be.

 A collection of essays by five different authors that explain actions and results and how this understanding plays a role in cultivating the Buddha path.
-The essays are 1.
-Action — Francis Story, 2.
-Kamma and Causality — Francis Story, 3.
-Action and Reaction in Buddhist Teachings — Leonard A. Bullen, 4.
-Questions and Answers about Kamma and its Fruit — Nina von Gorkom, 5.
-Kamma and Freedom — Francis Story, 6.
-Collective Karma — Francis Story, 7.
-Reflection on Kamma and its Fruit — Nyanaponika Thera, 8.
-Karma — The Ripening Fruit — Bhikkhu Ñāṇajīvako.
+The essays are:
+1. Action — Francis Story
+2. Kamma and Causality — Francis Story
+3. Action and Reaction in Buddhist Teachings — Leonard A. Bullen
+4. Questions and Answers about Kamma and its Fruit — Nina von Gorkom
+5. Kamma and Freedom — Francis Story
+6. Collective Karma — Francis Story
+7. Reflection on Kamma and its Fruit — Nyanaponika Thera
+8. Karma — The Ripening Fruit — Bhikkhu Ñāṇajīvako.